.png)

 But for many working women, that simply isn’t realistic.
 You may still need your income.
 You may not be able to take extended time off.
 You may even enjoy parts of your job.
 Just because you're exhausted doesn't mean you need to give up the career you worked so hard for, you just need a solution that works for you.

-If you’re burned out but still working, you’re not failing at recovery.
+If you’re burnt out but still working, you’re not failing at recovery.
 You’re navigating a situation that most advice doesn’t account for.
 This page is about what burnout recovery can look like when you stay in work.

 Why Burnout Is Harder To Spot When You’re Still Performing